-• Have students get with a partner or small group and discuss when they may want to use an if/then block in their coding.
+• Have students get with a partner or small group and discuss when they may want to use a Forever block in their coding.

 In our next lesson, we will be summarizing and planning how we will animate our summaries in Scratch!